-When it comes to meditation, there’s no single “right” approach.
-In the end, the best type of meditation is what works for you.
+With meditation, there’s no single “right” approach.
+Ultimately, the best type of meditation is what works for you.

-Many people find it’s most helpful to meditate at the same time every day and in the same place.
-This can help you form the habit, but don’t worry too much if you have to cut it short sometimes.
+Many people find it most helpful to meditate at the same time every day and in the same place.
+This can help you form the habit, but don’t worry too much if you sometimes have to cut it short.

-Meditating for 15 minutes, even 5 minutes, is better than not meditating at all.
+Meditating for 15 minutes or even 5 minutes is better than not meditating.